My Clients Can’t Afford Me

 - Include a “social proof” story.
 So for example Alice could tell the story of a previous client who felt she didn’t have time to work with her but within a month was consistently finishing work in time to pick the kids up from school ever day.

 Because a “No” isn’t only saying no to investing money in your service.
-It’s also a “No” to making an important and lasting change, or a “No” to breaking free from struggle and frustration.
+It’s also a “No” to making an important and lasting change, or to achieving a vision, or to breaking free from struggle and frustration.
 And part of your job is to make sure the client sees that clearly.